Rimsha-S/End-to-end-sales-report-using-Power-BI/README.md

 ![image](https://user-images.githubusercontent.com/105121789/214354625-b3e69aa7-a823-4e53-a82e-ac19d7d77bc1.png)

 Save a copy of a report
-You can allow app users who have build permissions to save copies of reports to their workspace.
+We can allow app users who have build permissions to save copies of reports to their workspace.
 Once they save the reports, the app users can customize the reports copies to meet their needs.

 To enable your app users to save a copy, select the Allow users to make a copy of the reports in the app checkbox on the Setup tab.

 Screenshot of save a copy checkbox in Setup tab.

-Publish the app
+### Publish the app

 Now that you've decided on the audiences and the content for each audience, it's time to publish your app.
 You can install the app automatically for the recipients, if your Power BI admin has enabled this setting for you in the Power BI Admin Portal.